Tima-R/MNIST-Dimensionality-Reduction/README.md

 ![t-SNE](https://github.com/Tima-R/MNIST-Dimensionality-Reduction/assets/116596345/b0ce99d2-dd0d-49b5-adbf-c9ddfcf35f05)

+*The t-SNE visualization of the MNIST dataset shows distinct clusters of different digit classes, with each cluster represented by a unique color, highlighting the effective separation of similar digits into cohesive groups.
+This method reveals clear boundaries and grouping that are not as evident in PCA, indicating t-SNE's strength in preserving local data structures and revealing the intrinsic clustering of complex, high-dimensional data.*

 **UMAP Visualization:** UMAP is used as an alternative to t-SNE for creating a visually appealing representation of high-dimensional data, offering a different perspective on the structure of the dataset.

  ![umap](https://github.com/Tima-R/MNIST-Dimensionality-Reduction/assets/116596345/b875801e-056b-4fff-a8f4-610161afbad3)

+*The UMAP visualization effectively separates the MNIST digits into distinct clusters, each represented by unique colors, illustrating UMAP's ability to preserve both local and global data structures across different classes.
+This method shows even clearer separation and more compact clusters compared to PCA and t-SNE, highlighting its utility in accurately representing the intrinsic geometric structure of high-dimensional data.*

 **Results:**